czhang2718/blog/_posts/2021-11-3-why-am-i-doing-this.md

 3. **To get this off my to-do list.** So I'm actually distracted now.
 I was solving [a problem](http://usaco.org/index.php?page=viewproblem2&cpid=1069) (you should try it 😀), and I took a ~~short~~ break and suddenly had the urge to write.
 This happens a lot...
 Hopefully I can get back to that problem without whimsical impulses distracting me.

 In the future, I'll probably just use this as a thought dump.
 I hope I don't end up deleting this out of insecurity lol.
-Well now I said that, I feel like I have to hold my self accountable...
+Well now that I said that, I feel like I have to hold my self accountable...

 Ok that's it good bye 💙